-What is Paternity?
+What is Parentage?

-Support from both parents.
+Support from parents.

 Legal documentation of who his or her parents are.

 Access to family medical records.
-Many diseases, illnesses, birth defects and other health problems are passed to children by their parents.
+Many diseases, illnesses, birth defects, and other health problems are passed to children by their parents.

 Social Security and Veteran’s Benefits, if available.